zahidinho/zahidinho/README.md

 ### You may be asked

 * You have so many contributions but you have no public repository?
-   > I am a freelancer since last year so i do my own job.
-So, I keep my repos in private.
+   > I am currently working in a company so...
 * In which languages you develop apps?
   > I personally love backend development so I developed backend applications via PHP / Laravel & NodeJS
   > I have a little experience on frontend with VueJS / React.
 Enough to show my backend stuffs on frontend.